 Greetings Internet Stranger and welcome to this one day in Nashville itinerary.
 Being from New York City, it’s hard for me to imagine what it’s like having your hometown associated so strongly with one particular style of music.
 NYC can’t even pick one sports team, let alone one style of music.

 But New Orleans is known for jazz, Chicago’s got the blues, and of course Nashville is the worldwide capital of country music, no matter what Shania Twain and her legions of Canadian fans have to say about it.
-Join me for a one day in Nashville itinerary, and I’ll take you to church.
-By church, I mean the Opry at the Ryman of course.
+Join me for a one day in Nashville itinerary, and I’ll take you to the best food, country music, and more!

 One Day in Nashville Itinerary